Exercise TROPEX: TROPEX 2011

 TROPEX 2011 was conducted in February 2011 on the Western seaboard and involved units of the Indian Navy, Army and Air Force.
 It was carried out in three phases: independent workup phase, joint workup phase and tactical phase.
 During the exercise, the navy pulled out its largest amphibious warship INS Jalashwa, which was then ordered to proceed to Libya to evacuate its nationals, who were fleeing from the Libyan Civil War.

 TROPEX 2012

 TROPEX 2012 was conducted from the end of January to early March 2012 on the Eastern Seaboard.
 Over forty ships, including INS Viraat and INS Shivalik, submarines, along with large number of aircraft, including the Sea Harrier, and unmanned aerial vehicles from the Indian Navy's Western and Eastern Naval Command, and elements from the Indian Air Force, participated in the exercise.
-Indian Air Force assets included a variety of aircraft such as Su-30MKI, Jaguars, Mirages and Airborne Warning and Control System (AWACS).
-It was witnessed by then Admiral Nirmal Verma (Chief of Naval Staff), then Flag Officer Commanding-in-Chief, Eastern Naval Command Vice Admiral AK Chopra, and then defence minister A.K.
+Indian Air Force assets included a variety of aircraft such as Su-30MKI, Jaguar, Mirage 2000 and Airborne Early Warning and Control (AEW&C).
+It was witnessed by then Admiral Nirmal Verma (Chief of the Naval Staff), then Flag Officer Commanding-in-Chief, Eastern Naval Command Vice Admiral AK Chopra, and then defence minister A.K.
 Antony.